Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Works when flying American or any Oneworld partner same-day

-[[ SINGLE_CARD * {"id": "544", "isExpanded": "true", "bestForCategoryId": "52", "bestForText": "Frequent Travelers", "headerHint" : "No Foreign Transaction Fees" } ]]
+[[ SINGLE_CARD * {"id": "544", "isExpanded": "true", "bestForCategoryId": "52", "bestForText": "Frequent Travelers", "headerHint" : "Airport Perks" } ]]

-The Capital One Venture X Rewards Credit Card offers excellent lounge access at a more accessible price point.
+The Capital One Venture X Rewards Credit Card offers excellent lounge access at a more accessible effective price point.

 O'Hare Access Includes: